Bates O'Neal

 My life's motto is "if you're not having fun while singing, you're doing it wrong."

-I'm passionate about cooking, playing games of all sorts, and my corgi, Betty.
+I'm passionate about cooking, playing games of all sorts, and my corgis, Betty and Charlie.

 The piece I could listen to on repeat is Herbert Howells' "King David", because it's an under-appreciated masterpiece that sets a beautiful poem to a melody that is so gratifying to sing.